Last updated on August 14th, 2017 at 06:35 am

 25. Religion – Ethiopia is home to the well-known sacred city of Lalibela.
 About the greater part of the city’s occupants are of Ethiopian Orthodox confidence, and its populace tops amid times of religious journey.
 On account of its notorious solid holy places cut into shape, Lalibela is a UNESCO World Heritage site.

 26. Tourism – Lalibela isn’t the only “must-see” destination in Ethiopia!
 Actually, the nation has earned the distinction of being one of the countries with the greatest number of UNESCO World Heritage Sites on the planet – nine altogether.
 A hefty portion of these destinations are home to mosques, antiquated ruins and stunning scenes.
+Here is the list:

 27. Language – There are upwards of 84 dialects spoken in Ethiopia!
 Despite the fact that the official dialect is Amharic, numerous Ethiopians talk a neighborhood dialect.